AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 * Password (mandatory, not shown for existing users)
 * Name (mandatory)
 * Surname (mandatory)
+* Email (mandatory)
 * Organisation (optional)
 * Address fields (optional)
+* Select user groups per profile fields:
 	* Is an administrator (default is no)- if checked the user will be a full administrator for the whole catalogue with full access to all functionality for all groups
 	* Profiles per group- if not a full administrator then the user needs to be assigned at least one role or profile within the catalogue.
 Note that a user can be part of multiple groups and have different profiles per group
 		* Registered User: can download protected data
 		* Editor: has rights to create/delete/edit metadata within their group
 		* Reviewer: has rights to authorise publication of metadata within their own group
 		* User administrator: has rights to administer users, and create/delete/edit metadata within their group
 * Records owned by this user (if any)

 |image22|